Exabyte-io/documentation/docs/tutorials/density-of-states.md

 <!-- by MH -->

-This page explains how to run a density of state calculation based on density functional theory (DFT).
-We study silicon in the standard diamond-centered cubic structure and use [Quantum ESPRESSO](http://www.quantum-espresso.org/) as our simulation engine during this tutorial.
+This page explains how to calculate electronic density of states [[1](#links)] using density functional theory.
+We study silicon in the standard diamond-centered cubic structure and use Quantum ESPRESSO [[2](#links)] as our simulation engine during this tutorial.

 !!!
-Note "Accuracy of DFT-GGA model"
+Note "Accuracy of the results"
-    Please note that this calculation is performed using standard [DFT-GGA](https://en.wikipedia.org/wiki/Density_functional_theory) and therefore underprediction of the energy of unoccupied electronic states expected.
-Further modifications to the input files and settings to correctly predict the band gap are possible and will be explored in the future.
+    Please note that this calculation is performed using Density Functional Theory and generalized gradient approximation [[3](#links)] which is known to under-estimate the energy of unoccupied electronic states.

 # Create job